sandhya31290/Key-Less-Entry-System/README.md

 # 🔑 Smart Door System using IoT

-This project is an **IoT-based Keyless Entry System** that allows users to lock and unlock a door remotely using **Adafruit IO (MQTT) or Blynk Cloud**.
+This project is an **IoT-based Smart Door System** that allows users to lock and unlock a door remotely using **Adafruit IO (MQTT) or Blynk Cloud**.
 The system enhances security by eliminating the need for physical keys and provides real-time access control.

 ## 📌 Features
 - 🚪 **Remote Door Lock/Unlock** using IoT.